ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 players[currentPlayer.id].startTime = time()
 ```

 This line sets the time that the race started.
-We need to keep accurate track of the time, so this is recorded on the server which will be used later to work out how long it took the player to finish the race.
+You need to keep accurate track of the time, so this is recorded on the server which will be used later to work out how long it took the player to finish the race.

 !!! tip "`time()` returns the time in seconds (floating point) since the game started on the server."